sfu-natlang/lensingwikipedia/web/README.md

 Setup
 =====

+**NOTE:** The details below only apply for development without using Docker.
+If you're using Docker, you don't have to worry about any of this; it happens automatically in the Dockerfile.

 If you're doing local development, you can setup the frontend by following these steps.
 If you're deploying a copy of the site, follow the complete instructions in the `website.md` file at the root of this repository.